SlawCzech/SlawCzech/README.md

 **Hi!**

-I am a beginner software engineer from Poland.
-Currently aiming to master Python, Django, Postgres and HTML/CSS
+I am a python developer and data scientist from Poland.

 Connect with me: